groton-school/course-planning-tool/README.md

   - `cp-cco` represents the College Counseling Office
   - `cp-ao` represents the Academics Office
   - `cp-sc` represents the Studies Committee
+- Only `tech` and `all-technology` have Content Manager access to the shared drive, which means that all other users have to ask permission before re-sharing files on the drive.
-- `cp-ao` has limited edit access to the [Course Planning Data sheet](./schema/sheets/Course%20Planning%20Data.xlsx), specificallty the checkboxes in the Available Courses worksheet to adjust what courses appear in the course plan drop-down menus.
+- `cp-ao` has limited edit access to the [Course Planning Data sheet](./schema/sheets/Course%20Planning%20Data.xlsx), specifically the checkboxes in the Available Courses worksheet to adjust what courses appear in the course plan drop-down menus.
-- `cp-cco` and `cp-sc` have read/write access to the `Forms` and `Advisory Groups` folders
+- `cp-cco` has read/write access and `cp-ao` and `cp-sc` have read access to the `Forms` and `Advisory Groups` folders
 - Within each course plan, areas of the main Course Plan sheet are protected such that:
-  - Only advisors, the college counseling office, and the studies committee can add comments in their respective comment sections
+  - Only advisors and the college counseling office can add comments in their respective comment sections
   - All labels and headings are not editable by any users
   - The Courses by Department sheet is not editable
 - As they are created course plans are shared (without notification) with the student and advisor